Cucumber Expressions

 When a step definition contains an expression variable (or several), the corresponding value is extracted from the Gherkin step, and passed as an argument to the step definition function.

-formats, the type of the variable will be inferred and an explicit type annotdation (dogCount: number
+formats, the type of the variable will be inferred and an explicit type annotdation (dogCount: number) is not required:

 Additionally, the following custom types are supported out of the box: